rajarshi008/Scarlet/README.md

 python3 -m pip install Scarlet-ltl
 ```

-### Run Scarlet on a particular input file
+### Basic API Usage
+We now provide the basic usage of the Scarlet python API.
 ```
 from Scarlet.ltllearner import LTLlearner learner = LTLlearner(input_file = input_file_name)
 learner.learn()
 ```
-This will run Scarlet on the input_trace_file.
 Note that the python API does not provide any example input files.
-Hence, you must provide your trace file in a format as described above.
+Hence, you must create your trace file in a format as described above and provide it to the API.

 ### Parameters
 You can call the `LTLlearner` class with additional parameters as follows: